-- We have in the past and may in the future acquire other companies or technologies, which could divert our management's attention, result in dilution to our stockholders and otherwise disrupt our operations and adversely affect our operating results. - Business disruptions, including from natural disasters and the COVID-19 pandemic, among other things, could seriously harm our future revenue and financial condition and increase our costs and expenses. - · Our marketing efforts depend significantly on our ability to receive positive references from our existing customers. - Our estimates of market opportunity and forecasts of market growth may prove to be inaccurate, and even if the market in which we compete achieves the forecasted growth, our business could fail to grow at similar rates, if at all.
+- We have in the past and may in the future acquire other companies or technologies, which could divert our management's attention, result in dilution to our stockholders and otherwise disrupt our operations and adversely affect our operating results. - Business disruptions, including from natural disasters and the COVID-19 pandemic, among other things, could seriously harm our future revenue and financial condition and increase our costs and expenses. - If we fail to develop widespread brand awareness, our business may suffer. - Our marketing efforts depend significantly on our ability to receive positive references from our existing customers. - Our estimates of market opportunity and forecasts of market growth may prove to be inaccurate, and even if the market in which we compete achieves the forecasted growth, our business could fail to grow at similar rates, if at all.